lisheng20130930/evnet/README.md

 # evnet
-A Network Lib Cross Win32 and Linux
+A Network Lib Cross win32, ios ,android , linux!

 Used For C Server